 - Think user friendly: Use camping or travel cutlery instead of relying on single-use items

-There’s a difference between that carry on and a personal item.
-The carry on is your main piece of luggage, if you’re choosing not to check a bag.
+There’s a difference between travel backpacks and personal items.
+The carry on backpack is your main piece of luggage, if you’re choosing not to check a bag.
 The Outbreaker travel backpack maximizes the carry on luggage allowance of most major airlines.

 A personal item is a second, smaller item that fits under the seat in front of you.
 The Outbreaker daypack and duffle both fit the dimensions of a personal item and are perfect for packing your in-flight items.